KaceCottam/WireStructure/docs/4-Nodes.md

 think of an 8-way doubly-linked list.
 Nodes will be a root type that can be expanded upon using Object Oriented Programming.

-Because nodes will have a way to `dispatch` a command that can be modified, it will be useful to think of these nodes as a "functor" as in graph theory.
-Imagine a node as a box that contains something, most likely containing some indicator that power to the node is on.
-The `dispatch` function will allow the contained item to be modified.

 Gates
 ===
 Gates will be an expansion upon nodes.